flowable/flowable-examples/async-history/async-history-jms-jta-cfg/README.md

 }
 ```

-Now we've got the datasource and the JMS message queue happily playing along using a JTA transaction.
+Now, the datasource and the JMS message queue are happily playing along using a JTA transaction.

-The last bit to connecting it together is to set the _MessageBasedJobManager_ in the process engine configuration, like in the normal JMS example.
-We're also setting a custom _AsyncHistoryListener_:
+The last bit needed to connect it together, is to set the _MessageBasedJobManager_ in the Process Engine configuration, as in the normal JMS example.
+A custom _AsyncHistoryListener_ is also set:

 ```java
 @Bean